-These policies cover the most common child care business risks.
+These insurance policies cover the most common risks of child care.

-General liability insurance covers common risks, such as playground injuries.
-Bundle with property insurance for savings in a business owner’s policy.
+General liability insurance covers basic small business risks, including accidental injuries.
+Bundle it with property insurance for savings in a business owner’s policy.

 A business owner’s policy bundles general liability and property insurance in one plan.
 A BOP is often the most cost-effective commercial child care insurance policy.

-This policy covers expenses if child care providers are sued for a mistake, such as lack of supervision that leads to an injury.
+This policy covers legal defense costs if a child care provider is sued for a mistake, such as lack of supervision that leads to an injury.
 It's also called errors and omissions insurance (E&O).

-Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your small business.
+Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your child care business.